 Viral Infections and Pregnancy

 During pregnancy, it becomes imperative to know the kinds of infections that can make you sick.
-Since this makes the baby vulnerable to these infections too, prenatal care becomes quite critical during this period.
-Further complications can be avoided by getting the necessary medical attention if you feel you have been exposed to an infection, serious or otherwise.
+Since this makes the baby vulnerable to the infections too, prenatal care becomes quite critical during this period.
+Further complications can be avoided by getting necessary medical attention if you feel you have been exposed to an infection, serious or otherwise.

-7 Common Viral Infections in Pregnancy
+7 Common Viral Infections During Pregnancy

 1. Bacterial Vaginosis:

-3. Urinary Tract Infection:
+3. Urinary Tract Infection

 - Cystitis or bladder infection: The bacteria that remain inside the bladder can multiply and cause inflammation.
-Pain or burning during urination or sexual intercourse, and lower abdominal pain are noticeable symptoms of cystitis.
+Pain or burning during urination or sexual intercourse and lower abdominal pain are noticeable symptoms of cystitis.

-4. Hepatitis B:
+4. Hepatitis B

 When you are pregnant, your doctor will get you checked for hepatitis B virus during the first prenatal visit itself.
-This virus is known to cause liver damage and extreme illness, and can be life-threatening too.
+This virus is known to cause liver damage and extreme illness and can be life-threatening, too.
 If you are infected with it during pregnancy, this virus can be passed on to the baby at birth.

-This infectious virus spreads through the exchange of blood, semen and other body fluids.
+This infectious virus spreads through the exchange of blood, semen, and other body fluids.
 Do not share needles, razors or toothbrushes where there is a possibility of blood.
-Also avoid getting tattoos or piercing done at places that are unhygienic and unkempt.
+Also, avoid getting tattoos or piercing done at places that are unhygienic and unkempt.

 HIV is the acronym for human immunodeficiency virus which destroys the body’s ability to fight infections in a gradual manner, by attacking its immune system.
-Unless treated in its early stages, HIV can prove to be fatal when it develops in AIDS (Acquired Immunodeficiency syndrome).
+Unless treated in its early stages, HIV can prove to be fatal when it develops in AIDS (Acquired Immunodeficiency Syndrome).

-7. Chicken Pox:
+7. Chicken Pox

 The virus, varicella-zoster, is responsible for spreading this viral infection.
 If you contract this viral infection in early pregnancy or during the first trimester, you run the risk of passing it through the placenta on to your baby.
 If the chicken pox virus reaches the baby, it can lead to several birth defects in the child.
-These include leg deformities, hydro-nephrosis (Kidney-related), retinal defects and cell loss of brain’s cerebral cortex.
-A baby that contracts chicken pox from its mother during delivery can suffer from an abnormality of the central nervous system.
+These include leg deformities, hydro-nephrosis (kidney-related), retinal defects and cell loss of the brain’s cerebral cortex.
+A baby that contracts chicken pox from the mother during delivery can suffer from an abnormality of the central nervous system.